Behind the Scenes – Team interviews

 Frederic Poppenhäger

-MA Communications, Head of Consulting and Business Development
+MA Communications, Consulting and Business Development

 What does a typical working day look like for you?